Koreans in India: Migration history

-In 673 CE, Chinese Buddhist pilgrim, Yijing who reached India, recorded that the people of Indian subcontinent were familiar with Korea's customs and beliefs and they regarded Koreans as "worshipers of the rooster".
+In 673 CE, Chinese Buddhist pilgrim, Yijing who reached India, recorded that the people of the Indian subcontinent were familiar with Korea's customs and beliefs and they regarded Koreans as "worshipers of the rooster".
 This concept about Koreans was grounded in a legend of the Silla dynasty.

 By early 1950s, migration of Koreans to India had commenced; the Korean Association of India was founded in that decade in New Delhi by three South Koreans who had gone into exile after being released from prison in their home country.
 However, large-scale growth in the community did not begin until the 1990s.
 In 1997, the Korean community in India numbered just 1,229 people, according to South Korean government statistics; it grew somewhat by 42% to 1,745 people by 2003, but then in the next six years it nearly quintupled in size, making them the 25th-largest Korean community in the world, behind Koreans in Guatemala and ahead of Koreans in Paraguay.

 Population distribution

 South Koreans

 Chennai was the earliest hub of the Korean community in India due to Hyundai's decision to open factories there in 1995.
 Koreans concentrated largely in the Kilpauk township, which has acquired the nickname of "Little Korea" as a result.
 Later communities in Delhi and Bangalore experienced rapid growth in the 2000s.
-According to the 2013 statistics of South Korea's Ministry of Foreign Affairs, 4,550 lived in Tamil nadu, 3,934 lived in Maharashtra, 3,545 lived in the National Capital Region (mainly in New Delhi, Gurgaon, and Noida), 1,042 in Goa, 880 in Karnataka, and 209 in West Bengal.
-Only 11 held Indian citizenship.
+According to the 2013 statistics of South Korea's Ministry of Foreign Affairs, 4,550 Koreans lived in Tamil Nadu, 3,934 in Maharashtra, 3,545 in the National Capital Region (mainly in New Delhi, Gurgaon, and Noida), 1,042 in Goa, 880 in Karnataka, and 209 in West Bengal.
+Only 11 of these held Indian citizenship.

 North Koreans in India

-There is a small population of North Koreans present in India.
+A small population of North Koreans is also present in India.
 They are centered in New Delhi, where North Korea has an embassy.